Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Introduction

 The electromagnetic nuclear elastic cross section for electrons can be expressed as:

-where $\Big ( \frac{d\sigma}{d\Omega} \Big )_{Mott}$ is the Mott cross section corresponding to the scattering on a point-like nuclear target, $F(q)$ represents the form factor and $q = -Q^2$ is the 4-momentum transfer.
+where $\Big ( \frac{d\sigma}{d\Omega} \Big )_{Mott}$ is the Mott cross section corresponding to the scattering on a point-like nuclear target, $F(q^2)$ represents the form factor and $q^2 = -Q^2$ is the 4-momentum transfer.

-Theoretical calculations for dispersive effects in elastic electron scattering on $^{12}$C were performed in the mid-70s by Friar and Rosen~\cite{Friar:1974bn}.
-They used a harmonic oscillator model and only the longitudinal (Coulomb) component to calculate the scattering amplitude within the DBWA approximation; the transverse component was neglected.
+Theoretical calculations for dispersive effects in elastic electron scattering for p-shell, spin-0 targets such as $^{12}$C were performed in the mid-70s by Friar and Rosen~\cite{Friar:1974bn}.
+They used a harmonic oscillator model and only the longitudinal (Coulomb) component to calculate the scattering amplitude within the {PBWA} approximation; the transverse component was neglected.
 The matrix element in the center-of-mass frame -- considering only the contribution from the dominant two photon exchange diagrams -- can be written as:

 with: